MysteryPancake/Houdini-OpenCL/README.md

 f@surface = opSubtraction(dist2, f@surface);
 ```

-## SOP: Laplacian Filter
+## SOP: Laplacian Frequency Filter

-The [Laplacian node](https://www.sidefx.com/docs/houdini//nodes/sop/laplacian.html) lets you break geometry into frequencies, similar to a fourier transform.
+The [Laplacian node](https://www.sidefx.com/docs/houdini//nodes/sop/laplacian.html) lets you break geometry into frequencies, like a fourier transform.

 You can exaggerate or reduce certain frequencies (eigenvectors) of the geometry for blurring and sharpening effects.

 This is based on [White Dog's Eigenspace Projection example](https://drive.google.com/drive/folders/1gFYlmsFgpeihmcqZLFITvYQIW5mpYyJd).
 It uses global sums in a feedback loop.
 Perfect candidate for OpenCL!